Ensuring Truthfulness in Distributed Aggregative Optimization: Optimization Accuracy and Convergence Rate Analysis

-Corollary~\ref{T1paramsele}-(iii) shows that our algorithm achieves a convergence rate of $\mathcal{O}(T^{-0.49})$ for nonconvex objective functions despite the presence of Laplace noises.
-This is comparable to the result in~\cite{aggregative9}, which achieves a convergence rate of $\mathcal{O}(T^{-0.5})$ for the special case where every $f_{i}$ is solely dependent on the aggregative term.
+(iii) For a nonconvex $F(x)$ and an arbitrarily small $\varepsilon>0$, if we set $u=\frac{1}{2}+\varepsilon$, $v=\varsigma_{\zeta}=\frac{1}{4}+\varepsilon$, $\varsigma_{\xi}=\frac{3}{8}$, and $w_{1}=w_{2}=\varepsilon$, then we have $1-u=\frac{1}{2}-\varepsilon$, which implies that the convergence rate of Algorithm 1 is arbitrarily close to $\mathcal{O}(T^{-0.5})$. \begin{remark} The above results imply that our algorithm achieves a convergence rate arbitrarily close to $\mathcal{O}(T^{-0.5})$ for nonconvex/general convex objective functions even in the presence of Laplace noises.
+This closely matches the convergence rate of $\mathcal{O}(T^{-0.5})$ achieved by existing distributed aggregative optimization approaches for convex objective functions in the absence of noises (in, e.g.,~\cite{lixiuxianonline,aggregative6,aggregative7}).
+Moreover, unlike the result for nonconvex functions in~\cite{aggregative9}, which achieves a convergence rate of $\mathcal{O}(T^{-0.5})$ for the special case where every $f_{i}$ is solely dependent on the aggregative term in the absence of noises, our convergence results remain valid in a general scenario where $f_{i}$ depends on both local decision variables and the aggregative term. \end{remark}